cgarcia2097/InstallMe/README.md

 # Discount Ninite

-These set of scripts allow the user to generate a set of installer templates for a typical Linux system, as well as execute a set of scripts once all the install scripts have been implemented.
+These set of scripts allow the user to generate a set of installer templates for a typical Linux system, as well as automate a set of scripts once all the install scripts have been implemented.
 Useful for fresh installs of a Linux system once implemented properly

 The *template generator* and the *install script* can be run as seperate programs as the user desires.